-Plug Small Gaps
+How to Plug Smaller Gaps

 Caulk makes the best gap-filler for openings less than 1/4-inch wide, such as those cut around electrical boxes.
 Silicone costs the most ($8 a tube) but works better next to nonporous materials, such as metal flashing, or where there are temperature extremes, as in attics.
 Acrylic latex caulk ($2 per tube) is less messy to work with and cleans up with water.

-Seal Air Leaks Around Flues and Chimneys
+How to Seal Around Flues and Chimneys

 Building codes require that wood framing be kept at least one inch from metal flues and two inches from brick chimneys.
 But that creates gaps where air can flow through.
 Cover the gaps with aluminum flashing ($12) cut to fit and sealed into place with high-temperature silicone caulk ($20).